kaumaron/NJcomCOVIDData/README.md

 ## Functionality

-This code scrapes the data from [NJ.com](https://www.nj.com/coronavirus/2020/04/where-is-the-coronavirus-in-nj-latest-map-update-on-county-by-county-cases-april-8-2020.html) on a daily basis (12 PM EST).
+This code scrapes the data from [NJ.com](https://www.nj.com/coronavirus/2020/04/where-is-the-coronavirus-in-nj-latest-map-update-on-county-by-county-cases-april-8-2020.html) on a daily basis (12 PM EST --> Pushed to 2 PM EST, 4/11/2020 published at 12:30 PM EST).
 The data is parsed to extract the **City, County, Cases of COVID-19, as well as any reported deaths and recoveries**.
 In my opinion the data set is most likely not as robust and accurate as would be ideal.